 Reading This individualized reading program helps students increase confidence as their skills increase.
 Diagnostic reading tests determine skill areas which need improvement, and students earn credit based on improved scores on standardized tests.
 Health The Health course covers five areas required by the State of Oregon: Nutrition, Physical Fitness, Safe Living, Life Cycles, and Stress and Risk Taking.
 Students can also earn Health credit through the school's Discovery curriculum.
 Language Arts Literature and communication skills are the focus of the Language Arts curriculum.
 Class work focuses on assisting students to achieve state standards for reading and writing.
 A portion of the Language Arts curriculum is individualized to accommodate the needs of the learner but all students will participate in group classes as part of their intellectual development.
 Social Sciences These courses familiarize students with History, Government, Geography and Economics.
 Students learn historical facts and relate them to past, present and future events.
 Students gain an understanding of the relationship between rights and responsibilities and an awareness of the interrelated nature of the world community.
 Physical Education Students can take PE courses while in Discovery and also at other points in their career at Meek Pro-Tech.
 Physical Education is focused on Cardiovascular and respiratory endurance, stamina, strength, flexibility, power, speed, coordination, movement, agility, balance, and accuracy.
 English Language Development Students whose first language is not English and who need assistance in mastering English can receive English Language Development (ELD) and sheltered instruction to help them to be successful at Meek Pro-Tech and to graduate.

-Science In addition to biology, physics, and chemistry courses, students can select from a wide-range of topics, including environmental science, forestry, environmental science, astronomy or bird ecology for in-depth study.
+Science In addition to biology, physics, and chemistry courses, students can select from a wide-range of topics, including environmental science, forest ecology, astronomy or bird ecology for in-depth study.
 Mathematics Comprehensive algebra and geometry concepts are the core of the math program.
 Competency with whole numbers, decimals, measurement, percent, number systems, probability, tables and graphs, estimation, and story problems form the foundation of math in addition to basic and advanced algebra and geometry.

-Senior Inquiry In addition to the opportunities for students to earn dual high school and community college credit in the vocational-technical courses at Meek Pro-Tech, students in Mr. Kane's Senior Inquiry class can also earn up to fifteen credits at Clackamas Community College while attending Meek Pro-Tech.
-The Senior Inquiry class at Meek focuses on an integrated approach to Language Arts, Social Studies, and important current events.
+Drama Students learn acting techniques, minor stagecraft, how to assemble costumes, and how to put on a play performance.
 Spanish Students can learn first and second year Spanish and meet their graduation requirement while at Meek Pro-Tech.
 The Spanish course emphasizes conversational Spanish, vocabulary, and cultural understanding and exploration.
-Learning Center / Specially Designed Students with an IEP for learning or other kinds of disability, health impairment or emotional barrier to academic success will find academic support and specially

-Students with an IEP for learning or other kinds of disability, health impairment or emotional barrier to academic success will find academic support and specially designed instruction in reading, math, writing, and other academic areas in the Learning Center.
+Learning Center / Specially Designed Instruction Students with an IEP for learning or other kinds of disability, health impairment or emotional barrier to academic success will find academic support and specially designed instruction in reading, math, writing, and other academic areas in the Learning Center.
 All students with an IEP also receive case-management from Mr. Mendola or Mr. Washington.